neumino/thinky/documentation/api/model.md

 If you need a "one to many" relations between two models, use [hasMany](#hasMany) and [belongsTo](#belongsto).

-The joined is done via a third table that is automatically created and managed by thinky.
+The join is done via a third table that is automatically created and managed by thinky.

 - `OtherModel`: the joined model.
 - `fieldName`: the field where the joined document will be stored.
 - `leftKey`: the field of `Model` used to perform the join.
 - `rightKey`: the field of `OtherModel` used to perform the join.
 - `options`:
   - set the field `init` to `false` if the indexes were already created and do not want `thinky` to try to create them.
   - set the field `type` to a string to differentiate two n-n relations for the same two models.
 You can also specify a string for `type` which will be used to differentiate